-The 2021 filing date (without an extension) has passed.
-If you filed an extension either electronically or on paper before midnight, April 18th, you have until October 15th to file your return.
+The 2022 filing date (without an extension) has passed for most taxpayers except if you lived in California, or another state with an automatic extension due to the storms or other natural disasters – or, you timely filed an extension.
+If you filed an extension either electronically or on paper before midnight, April 18th, 2023, you have until October 15th to file your return.
 Remember that the extension is ONLY for filing.
 Payment of any balance due was to be paid by April 18th.
 After that date, you will accrue both a late payment penalty and interest – together, about 10% a year.

-If you have an outstanding liability that you wish to settle with the IRS by an installment agreement or an offer-in-compromise (OIC), the IRS requires taxpayers to be current with filing their returns (which includes being on an extension for the 2021 return), and in addition, be current with making estimated tax payments for the current year, or have sufficient withholding to cover the accrued tax liability on the earnings to date.
+If you have an outstanding liability that you wish to settle with the IRS by an installment agreement or an offer-in-compromise (OIC), the IRS requires taxpayers to be current with filing their returns (which includes being on an extension for the 2022 return if it was not automatically extended such as in California), and in addition, be current with making estimated tax payments for the current year, or have sufficient withholding to cover the accrued tax liability on the earnings to date.

-We can assist in getting any delinquent 2021 (and prior year) returns filed quickly to keep the accrual of penalties and interest to a minimum.
+We can assist in getting any delinquent 2022 (and prior year) returns filed quickly to keep the accrual of penalties and interest to a minimum.
 During 2020, the IRS sent most field and office employees home to work, and limited the number of audits and enforcement actions.
 2021 saw a modest increase in IRS (and other agencies) activities – including audits and collection efforts.
-Most IRS employees have been working remotely since the pandemic hit, but are scheduled to return to the office by the end of June.
-That means that both collection and audit activities should increase in the weeks ahead.
+Most IRS employees have been working remotely since the pandemic hit but returned to the office by the end of June 2022.
+That means that both collection and audit activities will increase.
 It is important to be proactive and get help if you are notified of a pending audit or receive a notice of a balance due that you cannot pay in full.

 Finally, be alert to fraudulent contacts by scammers pretending to be IRS employees!!!
 Thousands of taxpayers suffer financial loss and identity theft monthly when they provide information or make payments to these fraudsters!!
 Most of these crooks use scare tactics (like – there is a warrant for your arrest, or they are going to levy (attach) your accounts or salary) if you do not pay immediately!
 They often demand payment by a weird method – such as gift cards or Western Union transfer.
 Almost always, the IRS’s first taxpayer contact will be a letter or notice of a pending audit or non-payment of a liability.
 If you have never received such a letter or notice, then be very careful about an unexpected call allegedly from the IRS!